illyge/counter-ai/README.md

 #### Results

 ![features_input.png](features_input.png)
+* The main increase in score comes from `answer_length` and `creativity`

-* Despite the results of correlation matrix and histograms, the following features were selected after trying cross-validation score:
+* Despite the results of correlation matrix and histograms, `sentence_length_std` and `sentence_length_std` didn't show any use
+* The following features were selected after trying cross-validation score:
   * `creativity`
   * `vocabulary_size`
   * `stealing_strength`